 So, that’s another long list of reasons that your travel evacuation insurance will not work for you.
 But frankly, they are pretty reasonable.

 Don’t travel to a country that is dangerous.
 Don’t break the law.
 Maintain your visa and passport.
 Don’t sign contracts you don’t understand.
 In other words, don’t be stupid.

 We will pay for the Non-Medical Emergency Evacuation Benefits listed above if, while on Your Trip, a formal recommendation in the form of a Travel Advisory or Travel Warning from the U.S. State Department, is issued for You to leave a country You are visiting on Your Trip due to:

 2) civil, military or political unrest; or

-So, this is a pretty tight list of reason for coverage, which makes sense.
+So, this is a pretty tight list of reasons for cover, which makes sense.

 Travel Evacuation Insurance – Conclusion

 Travel evacuation insurance exists to get you out of a country that has suddenly, and unexpectedly, become dangerous.

 We like to see policy limits of $100k.
 Airline policy limits of $20k feel too low for us to be comfortable.

 If you should need your Evac Insurance, contact the Insurance Carrier’s Assistance Service.
 It will arrange to get you out, and pay the bills.
 If you make your own arrangements, you are unlikely to receive a penny from the insurer.